Semiring Provenance for Lightweight Description Logics: Proofs for Section

-(3) Finally, we show that if we ignore the monomial part of the annotated axioms, the algorithm terminates in polynomial time, producing $\Omc'$ that contains some $\bot(a)$ iff $\Omc$ is unsatisfiable.
+\complexityprovmonomial* \begin{proof} We show that the algorithm can be modified by ignoring the monomials in the annotated axioms to check in polynomial time whether $\Omc$ is satisfiable.
+It follows that we can decide whether $\Omc\models(\alpha,\monomial)$ by first checking that $\Omc$ is satisfiable in polynomial time, then, by Theorem~\ref{prop:completionalgorithmELHIrestr}, computing $\mn{saturate}^{|\monomial|}(\Omc)$ in polynomial time \wrt the size of $\Omc$ and exponential time \wrt $|\monomial|$.

+Let $\Omc'$ be the result of applying the completion algorithm using the rules modified by Figure~\ref{fig:completion-rules-restr} while ignoring the monomial part of the annotated axioms.
 It is easy to check that $\Omc'=\{\alpha\mid (\alpha,\monomial)\in \mn{saturate}(\Omc)\}$.
-Moreover, it follows from the proof of point (1) that the algorithm adds a polynomial number of axioms, hence it terminates in polynomial time.
+Moreover, it follows from the proof of point (3) of Theorem~\ref{prop:completionalgorithmELHIrestr} that the algorithm adds a polynomial number of axioms, hence it terminates in polynomial time.
 Finally, we can show as in the proof of point (3) of Theorem~\ref{prop:completionalgorithmELHI} that $\Omc'$ contains some $\bot(a)$ iff $\Omc$ is unsatisfiable. \end{proof}

-\subsection{Conjunctive Queries over $\ELHI_\bot$ Ontologies}
+\subsection{Conjunctive Queries over $\ELHIbot$ Ontologies}